abhaybharti/Notes/CSS/CSS_CheatSheet.md

 - We should never set absolute width/length (ex width:500px; height:500px), reason it causes overflow.
 Which adds scroll bar.
 - We should never set height/width in pixel #
 - We should use max-width/max-height instead of width/height property
+- Box model starts with content -> padding -> border -> margin.
+Where content is innermost item.

 #### Different Padding Definitions